hanusspi/hanusspi.github.io/_posts/2025-06-13-Fluid-Simulation2.md

 # 5. Summary

-In this a bit shorter chapter we collected the final puzzle pieces to start building a first fluid simulator.
-For that we first thought of a way to handle boundaries to create interesting simulations.
-Then we introduced viscosity as a natural dampening factor and add adhesion and cohesion forces to generate a more natural fluid behavious
+In this a bit shorter chapter, we collected the final puzzle pieces to start building a first fluid simulator.
+For that, we first thought of a way to handle boundaries to create interesting simulations.
+Then we introduced viscosity as a natural dampening factor and added adhesion and cohesion forces to generate a more natural fluid behavior.